uozcan12/top100list-website/README.md

 # top100list-website
-This was a CENG3507- Web Development and Programming lesson project.
+This was a CENG3507- Web Development and Programming course project.
 We used "Web2py" in this project.

 We added project members in "About" tab.
 Aslıhan Arslan and I completed our project successfully and got AA points :)